amazon-science/SWE-PolyBench/README.md

   - **Pre-built Docker Images Support** - We merged [PR #8](https://github.com/amazon-science/SWE-PolyBench/pull/8) which enables instant use of pre-built Docker images, significantly reducing setup time and improving the evaluation experience.

 ## Datasets
 The datasets are available on Huggingface.
-We have the full dataset (PB) (`AmazonScience/SWE-PolyBench`) with 2110 instances and a sampled dataset (total 500 instances) called `PB500` (`AmazonScience/SWE-PolyBench_500`) where we have 125 instances from each language and a good distribution of task categories, i.e. Bug Fix, Feature, and Refactoring (40-40-20 split).
-We also ensured we have representation from all repos.
+We have the full dataset (PB) (`AmazonScience/SWE-PolyBench`) with 2110 instances, a sampled dataset (total 500 instances) called `PB500` (`AmazonScience/SWE-PolyBench_500`) where we have 125 instances from each language and a good distribution of task categories, i.e. Bug Fix, Feature, and Refactoring (40-40-20 split), and a verified dataset (total 382 instances) called `PBv` (`AmazonScience/SWE-PolyBench_Verified`).

 ## Evaluation
 The main file to run is `src/poly_bench_evaluation/run_evaluation.py`.
 These are the following parameters it takes: